top of page

 Next Steps for Stakeholders:

-• Monitor amendments
+• Monitor amendments to the bill.

-• Assess long-term planning strategies
+• Assess long-term planning strategies.

-• Consult professionals to leverage short-term provisions
+• Consult professionals to leverage short-term provisions.

 Conclusion